Organization of the Luftwaffe (1933–1945): Rear-area and night attack Gruppen

 Each Gruppe comprised three or four Staffeln, but by late 1944 a fourth Staffel was usually added to fighter units, making the established strength of the unit approximately 65 to 70 aircraft, although during the war years operational strength tended to fluctuate greatly.
 Personnel strength varied between 35 and 150 aircrew, and 300 to 500 ground personnel.

 During the mid-war years a fourth Gruppe was introduced in many Geschwader, initially as an operational training unit for new aircrew.
 However, these Gruppen soon became additional front-line units, performing the same tasks as their sister formations, while new Ergänzungseinheiten, or operational training units, were formed and took up their tasks.

 Staffel

+A Staffel had a theoretical size of nine (bombers) to 12 (fighters) aircraft.
+Operationally, a fighter unit was usually nine aircraft and a bomber unit one or two less than the nominal nine.